hicolour/.chst/README.md

 File format and its versions
 --------

+I didn't use .chst extesion in filenames as I beleve this will be redundant information (I'm open for comments) .

 | File format version              | Format Defintion                                                           |
 | -------------------------------- |:-------------------------------------------------------------------------:|
 | `0.0.1`                          | ```Category =\|= Subcategory =\|= Command =\|= Description =\|= Action Type```|